alexpfox/coffeequalitygraders/README.md

 # Grading Coffee Quality Graders

-Classified imported QIA quality graded coffee beans by their country of origin. in order to dig into Q-graders' grading consistency as a scientific process.
+Classified imported QIA quality graded coffee beans by their country of origin in order to dig into Q-graders' grading consistency as a scientific process.

 I'm utilizing the dataset created by https://github.com/jldbc/coffee-quality-database